 You may be wondering – how do I keep track of all these immunizations?

 There are a variety of ways to track your child’s immunizations.
-The CDC has an Immunization Schedules are available for download in English and Spanish to help you stay on track.
+Download these immunization schedules from the CDC to help you stay on track.
 In Michigan, there is also a state resource called the Michigan Care Improvement Registry (MCIR) which seeks to collect reliable immunization information.
 There you can find tips for finding old records, immunization forms and FAQs.

 Vaccines are Preventive Care